Wildwood, Missouri

 Wildwood is a city in St. Louis County, Missouri, United States.
 It is located in the far western portion of the county.
+It was incorporated on September 1st, 1995.
 As of the 2020 census, the population was 35,417.
 Wildwood is the home of the Al Foster Trail, and numerous other trails, parks, and reserves such as Rockwoods Reservation and Babler State Park.

 Geography

 According to the United States Census Bureau, the city has a total area of 67.08 sqmi, of which 66.42 sqmi is land and 0.66 sqmi is water.

 Wildwood is bounded to the north by Chesterfield; on the east by Clarkson Valley and Ellisville; to the south by Eureka and Pacific; and on the west by Franklin County.